pravega/pravega/documentation/src/docs/segment-store-service.md

       2. _Pre-process_ the operations (validate that they are correct and would not cause undesired behavior, assign offsets (where needed), assign sequence numbers, etc.)

       3. _Write_ the operations to a _Data Frame Builder_, which serializes and packs the operations in _Data Frames_.
 Once a _Data Frame_ is complete (full or no more operations to add), the _Data Frame_ Builder sends the _Data Frame_ to the _Durable Data Log_.
-Note that, an operation may span multiple _DataFrames_, but the goal is to make best use of the _Durable Data Log_ throughput capacity by making writes as large as possible considering the maximum size limit per write.
+Note that, an operation may span multiple _DataFrames_, but the goal is to make the best use of the _Durable Data Log_ throughput capacity by making writes as large as possible considering the maximum size limit per write.

 4. When a _Data Frame_ has been durably persisted in the _Durable Data Log_, the operation Processor post-processes all operations that were fully written so far.
 It adds them to in-memory structures, updates indices, etc., and completes the Futures associated with them.

 5. The _Operation Processor_ works asynchronously, by not waiting for a particular _Data Frame_ to be written before starting another one and sending it to the _Durable Data Log_.
 Likewise, multiple _Data Frames_ may be in flight by maintaining a specific order.
 The operation Processor relies on certain ordering guarantees from the _Durable Data Log_, if a particular _Data Frame_ was acked, it assures that all the prior _Data Frames_ to it were also committed successfully, in the right order.

 **Note:** The operation Processor does not do any write throttling.
-It leaves that to the _Durable Data Log_ implementation, but it control the size of the Data Frames that get sent to it.
+It leaves that to the _Durable Data Log_ implementation, but it controls the size of the Data Frames that get sent to it.

 #### Truncation
 Based on supplied configuration, the _Durable Log_ auto-adds a special kind of operation, named `MetadataCheckpointOperation`.
 This operation, when processed by the operation Processor, collects a snapshot of the entire Container metadata and serializes it to the _Durable Data Log_.
 This special operation marks a **Truncation Point** - a place in the Stream of Log operations where we can issue Truncate operations.
 It is very important that after every truncation, the first operation to be found in the log is a `MetadataCheckpointOperation`, because without the prior operations to reconstruct metadata, this is the only way to be able to process subsequent operations.